gourabdg47/gourabdg47.github.io/_posts/2025-06-02-google-dork-cheat.md

 ```

 This cheat sheet provides a comprehensive foundation for Google Dorking in OSINT investigations.
 Remember to always operate within legal boundaries and ethical guidelines when conducting research.

+> To get in touch with me or for general discussion please visit [ZeroDayMindset Discussion](https://github.com/orgs/X3N0-G0D/discussions/1)
+{: .prompt-info }